Is the Bible Fantasy?

 If you've ever played the child's game "telephone," in which everyone sits in a large circle and whispers to the next person a simple sentence that was whispered to the first person by the group leader, you'll understand.
 The final person in the circle stands up and announces the phrase he heard--or thought he heard.
 99.99999999% of the time, it is so far away from the original statement as to be unrecognizable.

-Furthermore, there was the Council of Nicea which met in around 300 A.D. (or 'C.E.' as they now call it. ...) and their purpose was to decide which books they deemed fit for the general population to even know about.
+Furthermore, there was the Council of Nicea which met in around 300 C.E.
+Their purpose was to decide which books they deemed fit for the general population to even know about.
 At that time, there were more books deleted than now exist in any version.

 Proving the Source?
 Good Luck!